arhill05/scraper/readme.md

    - forceAllow: forceAllow passed to the crawler

 ### /node
+ - scrapes a page for all elements matching the specified query selector and sends a request to the apiUrl specified in config.
  - parameters
    - url: the url to scrape **required**
    - node: the node in the form of a querySelector to use **required**